snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 Identifying and analyzing the use case should be the first step before we design our tracking.
 This involves identifying the business outcomes that you want to achieve (e.g. acquire new customers, increase the number of signups, minimize abandoned carts)?
 It can often be answered by interviewing stakeholders who will consume the data in your organization.
+These are not only the end stakeholders but also the analysts who are the experts in the data.

 One of the ways to think about this is to sketch the reports that we want to have – the derived tables that the modeling process will extract from the raw events.
 Based on the reports, one can identify the entities, events, and SQL queries to be performed on top of them.